bytechefhq/bytechef/docs/src/content/docs/reference/components/reckon.md

 ---
-title: "Affinity"
+title: "Reckon"
-description: "Affinity is a customer relationship management (CRM) platform that leverages relationship intelligence to help businesses strengthen connections and drive engagement with client and prospects."
+description: "Reckon is an accounting software used for financial management and bookkeeping tasks."
 ---
 ## Reference
 <hr />

-Affinity is a customer relationship management (CRM) platform that leverages relationship intelligence to help businesses strengthen connections and drive engagement with client and prospects.
+Reckon is an accounting software used for financial management and bookkeeping tasks.

-Categories: [CRM]
+Categories: [ACCOUNTING]

 Version: 1